 With over 500 financial service reviews published since 2006, our editorial team has decades of experience researching the best personal finance products.
 When evaluating insurance providers, we look at the ease of quoting and buying, policy value, financial strength and customer service both during quoting and claims.

 Policygenius is an unaffiliated insurance broker and online marketplace designed to help users find the right insurance policy for their needs.
-Policygenius compiles offers from many different companies for variety of needs, including homeowners and auto insurance.
+Policygenius compiles offers from many different companies for variety of needs, including renters insurance.
 The platform is free and easy to use.

 - Provides multiple quotes in one place